ckolivas/lrzip/README.md

 |`lrzip -z filename`|An archive "filename.lrz" compressed with **ZPAQ** that can give extreme compression, but takes a bit longer than forever to compress and decompress.|
 |`lrzip -l filename`|An archive lightly compressed with **LZO**, meaning really, really fast compression and decompression.|
 |`lrunzip filename.lrz`|Decompress filename.lrz to filename.|
+|`lrz filename`|As per lrzip above but with gzip compatible semantics (i.e. will be quiet and delete original file)
+|`lrz -d filename.lrz`|As per lrunzip above but with gzip compatible semantics (i.e. will be quiet and delete original file)

 ### lrzip internals